NethServer/nethserver-cockpit/helpers/system-dns/README.md

 # validate

+## Constraints

+- Nameservers must be a comma-separeted list of valid IPv4 addresses

+## Input

-Input: an esmith db record in JSON format.
+The `NameServers` record from `configuration  esmith db record in JSON format.

 The NameServers property is a comma-separated list of IP address.
 It must contain at least one element.